Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/runtime_sw_design.md

 Depending on the processor architecture, the size of the cache may vary from tens of kilobytes to many megabytes.
 This internal cache memory is synchronized with the external physical memory as needed.
-Generally this cache management is invisible to the software running on the processor - you would see the benefit of using a cache in your improved execution times, but you don?t have to interact with it from a general development perspective.
+Generally this cache management is invisible to the software running on the processor - you would see the benefit of using a cache in your improved execution times, but you don't have to interact with it from a general development perspective.

-However, when using DMA it?s important to recognize that, absent cache coherency sharing technologies such as CCIX, you must ensure that any data the processor wants to share with the accelerator is synchronized with the external memory before it's transferred.
+However, when using DMA it iss important to recognize absent cache coherency sharing technologies such as CCIX, you must ensure that any data the processor wants to share with the accelerator is synchronized with the external memory before it's transferred.
 Before starting a DMA transfer you need to ensure that data resident in the cache is **flushed** to external memory.
 Similarly, once data is transferred back you must ensure that